Expansion of Major League Baseball: Montreal Expos

 Montreal City Councilor Gerry Snyder spoke to Ford C. Frick sometime after the 1962 Major League Baseball expansion, during which he was told Montreal would not receive an expansion franchise unless it had a stadium in which to contest matches.
 At the Winter Meetings in Mexico City on December 2, 1967, Snyder presented a proposal to Major League Baseball owners to establish a franchise in the city.
 Several influential owners pledged their support for a Montreal franchise in that meeting, including Walter O'Malley, Roy Hofheinz, and John Galbreath.
 Certain that Hofheinz would object to a Dallas–Fort Worth bid and that the San Diego bid was near certain to be successful, Snyder deemed a bid from Buffalo to be the strongest bid against which to compete.

 On May 27, 1968, the National League officially awarded a franchise to Montreal to commence play in the 1969 season.
 National League president Warren Giles had encouraged the owners during the meeting, stating "If we're going to expand, let's really spread it out".
 The Montreal Expos became the first franchise to be awarded to a city outside the United States.
 When the news reached the U.S. Congress, members collectively condemned the decision.

 Because of the slow pace of progress in meeting commitments, Jean-Louis Lévesque withdrew his financial support in the franchise on July 31, 1968.
 Snyder quickly found another investor, Charles Bronfman, and the team met the deadline of 15 August for the initial $1.1 million installment, before which Jarry Park was selected as the team's stadium for the short term.
 Renovations to the park were made by adding uncovered bleacher seats along the right and left field lines, and an electronic scoreboard installed beyond right field.
 The team had some issues committing to a new stadium, as required by the franchise award, and it was said that the team had agreed to build a dome at the Autostade and use it as their stadium if a new stadium was not built by 1970.
 It had originally intended to lease the stadium and expand its seating capacity from 26,000 to 37,000, but then chose Jarry Park instead.

 The ownership group paid $12.5 million for the team.
 John McHale was hired as the team's first president, and Jim Fanning its first general manager.
 Many names had been considered for the team, including Royals which had a strong association with the city, but the name had already been adopted by the new Kansas City franchise.
 After rejecting various options, including "Voyageurs" and "Nationals", the name Expos was chosen in honour of Expo 67 and because it was the same in both of the city's official languages.
 McHale stated that the name would "help Montreal be identified properly as the city that gave the world Expo 67".

-The Montreal Expos would eventually relocate to Washington, D.C. for the as the Washington Nationals.
+The Montreal Expos would eventually move to Washington, D.C. for the as the Washington Nationals.